AlainLich/vass/README.md

 ## Basics
 1. derived from https://github.com/pi8027/vass.git
 1. adapted to work on current coq/mathcomp versions, as of 8/2025
+   - includes use of HB
+   - removed many (not all) deprecation warnings
 1. some porting/adaptation difficulties resolved with rather lengthy non optimal code

 ## Concerning copyrights: